 Bera Leopard Safari: A mini Yala in untouched Rajasthan

-Published on: July 15, 2021
+Published on: July 15, 2021 | Last Updated: April 20, 2025

 It was way back in 2004 that I first heard about the wild leopards of Bera, Rajasthan.
 I had been enjoying India tiger safaris since my first 3 month India wildlife holiday taken in 1997 and I had enjoyed plenty of luck when it came to seeing tigers in the wild; but a quality sighting of the elusive Asian Leopard had eluded me.
 This in part can be explained by the fact that leopards are very cautious around tigers, so a good sighting inside the best places to see tigers in India – such as Ranthambhore or Bandhavgarh – would be quite rare indeed.
-In addition, leopards are much more nocturnal in their behaviour compared to tigers, so the reality is you are leaving the India national parks, just when leopards are starting to be more active.
+In addition, leopards are much more nocturnal in their behaviour compared to tigers, so the reality is you are leaving the India national parks, just when leopards are starting to become more active.

 Leopard Safari in India: What’s so special about Bera?

 On a return visit just before the Covid Lockdown I was watching a female leopard and her two cubs when another photographer arrived to set up his equipment.
 He turns out to be an officier from one of the nearby parks and he also was researching the chance to see if this area could be given the status of a wildlife sanctuary.
 This would not afford full protection to the Bera Leopards, but it would be a step in the right direction.
+Having said that this region is really unique for the incredible tolerance the Rabari tribals show towards the resident leopard population despite the heavy toll they take on their goat herds.
+Revenge killings of big cats are much more common around India’s tiger sanctuaries than they are here in Bera and research has shown that both religion and the beliefs of the Rabari give the Bera leopard population a high level of protection that is not found in other areas of India.
+This special relationship between the Rabari and the Bera leopards have brought us back to this landscape time and time again and made our Bera leopard safaris one of our favourite India wildlife holidays.

 On our very first night time drive in this remote and little visited location, we saw a female leopard resting on top of a large boulder.
 As we watched, a local dog from the nearby village barked at a perceived danger and the female leopards entire alert body and gaze was ‘locked onto’ this call.
 She was truly beautiful and although photographs were difficult to take, we drove back to the hotel with the memory of her fierce stare and the knowledge that when we left her, the hunt was about the start.